ivanl86/broken_code/csci_240/project_2/design.md

 # Skip List Design

+## Skiplist Node
+### Constructor
+- initialize to nullptr?

+## Constructor
+- passes in a function to determine list is in ascending or descending order
+- initialize itemQty to 0

 ## Add
 - adds an item to level 0
 - insert it based on its value in ascending order